PhilipLGQ/data_story/index.md

 We pick up extreme attitudes for the analysis.
 For the

-## Speaker Portrait Analysis
+## Speaker Portrait
-#### Who will talk about cryptocurrency?
-What’s their sentiment towards it?
+#### Who talk about cryptocurrency the most?
+What are their attitudes towards it?

 We divide people into different occupations and make an analysis based on this division.
 There are people with more than 300 hundred occupations discussing crypto.
 We list the top ten occupations and plot the distributions in the order of total quotation numbers.